DMV Point System in Louisiana

 The PDPS is a component of the National Driver Register (NDR).
 It acts as a bank of information regarding driver's license histories from all states, including any:

-However, the Louisiana Office of Motor Vehicles (OMV) can choose to take action against your driving record if you commit too many traffic offenses, both inside and outside Louisiana.
+However, the Louisiana OMV can choose to take action against your driving record if you commit too many traffic offenses, both inside and outside Louisiana.